Luke-Wilson/Mura-Docker-ELK-stack/README.md

 In Kibana, click on the Kibana icon in the top left corner.
 Then click "Index Patterns" under "Manage and Administer the Elastic Stack".

+Then you can create a `serverlogs-*` index pattern.

 ![Create serverlogs-* index pattern](./img/createServerIndexPattern.png)

 ### View your test serverlog entry in Kibana